-The basic financial statements of the School have been prepared in accordance with generally accepted accounting principles as prescribed by GASB.
+The School's financial statements have been prepared in accordance with generally accepted accounting principles as prescribed by the GASB.
 Accordingly, both government-wide and fund financial statements are presented.

 The government-wide financial statements report information about the School as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the School's assets, deferred outflows of resources, liabilities and deferred inflows of resources.
+The statement of net position includes all of the School's assets, deferred outflows of resources, liabilities and deferred inflows of resources, but excludes fiduciary funds.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.